New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Introduction

 The rest of this paper is organized as follows.
-Section II introduces the preliminaries of Spinal codes.
-In Section III, the new FER upper bounds of Spinal codes are derived.
-The details of the transmission scheme design are presented in Section IV.
-In Section V, the low-complexity decoding algorithm and its complexity analysis are presented.
-In Section VI, simulation results are provided, followed by conclusions in Section VII.
+Section \ref{section2} introduces the preliminaries of Spinal codes.
+In Section \ref{section3}, the new upper bounds on the error probability of ML-decoded Spinal codes are derived.
+The details of the transmission scheme design are presented in Section \ref{section4}.
+In Section \ref{section5}, the details of the BD-M algorithm and its complexity analysis are presented.
+In Section \ref{section6}, simulation results are provided, followed by conclusions in Section \ref{section7}.